Energy Dependence of Flavor Instabilities Stemming from Crossings in the Neutrino Flavor Lepton Number Angular Distribution: Neutrino equations of motion

 Since we are interested in looking for instabilities, these diagonal potentials can be absorbed in $\Omega'=\Omega-\lambda-\mu D^z_0$, so that

-This equation is important to explore the role of $\omega\neq0$ in the development of flavor instabilities, as discussed in the following sections.
+This equation is important to explore the role of $\omega\neq0$ in the development of flavor instabilities that otherwise develop for $\omega \rightarrow 0$, as discussed in the following sections.
 Note that $\omega^c$ has a different sign in the terms proportional to $g_v$ and $\bar{g}_v$, which is key in defining the role of $\omega$ in the stability of this system.